Petition to Kittery Trading Post

 Declare the NRA a supporter of domestic terrorism

-The National Rifle Association (NRA) is no longer purely a sportsmen's organization.
-It spends enormously (over $3 million per year since 2013) to keep our gun policies in a retrograde, 18th century state such that there is effectually no gun control in the United States.
-More Americans have died from gun violence (over 1.5 million) than from all the wars since the Revolution, and Americans overwhelmingly want some form of gun control.
-A sensible reading of the 2nd Amendment would allow gun ownership but restrict purchase of equipment designed for mass murder: large clips, military grade semi-and fully automatic rifles, and ammunition for the same, which could be as easily tracked as over-the-counter medication.
-None of this will be regulated while the NRA effectively controls the GOP.
+The National Rifle Association (NRA) is more a political lobby than sportsmen's organization.
+It has spent over $3 million per year since 2013 to keep gun policies in an antiquated state despite the fact that more Americans have died from gun violence (over 1.5 million) than from all the wars since the Revolution, and now want some form of gun control.
+A sensible reading of the 2nd Amendment would restrict purchase of equipment designed for mass murder: large clips, military grade semi-and fully automatic rifles, and ammunition for the same, which could be as easily tracked as over-the-counter medication.
+Yet none of it will be regulated while the NRA effectively controls the GOP.
 While not a branch of government, the NRA has enormous impact on American life by coercing politicians and voters with money and intimidation, and restricting our safety and public health.
 Former NRA CEO and multi-millionaire Wayne LaPierre has said that "the only thing that stops a bad guy with a gun is a good guy with a gun."
 As at Stoneman Douglas High, where three or four armed deputies waited outside during the shooting, this is rarely true and unfortunately doesn't help the shooter's victims.
-In Las Vegas, where over 500 people were shot with automatic gunfire, the shooter was completely inaccessible and shot himself before police arrived.
-What the NRA does now is use these horrific attacks to spread the demand for weapons, enriching gun and ammo manufacturers while putting Americans at increasing risk of being shot.
-Domestic terrorism is on the rise in the wake of Trump's Russian-engineered election.
-The shooter in Parkland (Feb 14, 2018) declared himself a member of a white nationalist group.
-The NRA, which facilitates both the arming and the militant ideology of these groups, supporting domestic terrorism.
+In Las Vegas, where over 500 people were shot with automatic gunfire, the shooter was inaccessible and shot himself before police arrived.
+In the wake of these horrific attacks the NRA mobilizes to enrich gun and ammo manufacturers while putting Americans at increasing risk of being shot.
+Domestic terrorism continues to rise in Trump era.
+White nationalist groups were eager to claim the shooter in Parkland as one of their own.
+The NRA facilitates both the arming and the militant ideology of these groups, supporting domestic terrorism.
 While right-wing politicians divert or attention with imagined threats from immigrants, the NRA does real harm to democracy, spreading anti-government hysteria and the idea of armed insurrection.
 FBI director Wray recently testified regarding the danger of armed, right-wing extremism amid growing white nationalism.
 The FBI should stop hesitating and brand the NRA for its leading role in providing cover for this disease.
-This petition aim to tarnish its reputation enough to interrupt their pernicious influence on our politics.
-The victims of Stoneman Douglas (Parkland, Fl), of Sutherland Springs (11/5/17), of Las Vegas (10/2/17), of the 2016 Orlando shooting, of Sandy Hook Elementary, Tree of Life Synagogue, Dayton, El Paso, and on and on and miserably on deserve no less.
-I will update this petition with links and contact information as it gains support.
+This petition aim to tarnish its reputation enough to interrupt the NRA's pernicious political influence.
+The victims of Santa Fe High (TX), Stoneman Douglas (Parkland, Fl), Sutherland Springs (11/5/17), Las Vegas (10/2/17), the 2016 Orlando shooting, Sandy Hook Elementary, Tree of Life Synagogue, Dayton, El Paso, and on and on and miserably on deserve no less.
 Please sign the MoveOn.org petition, another petition seeking to designate the NRA a terrorist organization under the Patriot Act, and support the Violence Policy Center.